-Home pregnancy tests: Can you trust the results?Could you be pregnant?
+Could you be pregnant?
 Get answers to common questions about home pregnancy tests.

 By Mayo Clinic Staff

-Taking a home pregnancy test can be nerve-racking, especially if you're not sure whether you can trust the results.
+Taking a home pregnancy test can be nerve-wracking, especially if you're not sure whether you can trust the results.
 Know when and how to take a home pregnancy test — as well as some of the possible pitfalls of home testing.

 When should I take a home pregnancy test?

 Many home pregnancy tests claim to be accurate as early as the first day of a missed period — or even before.
-For the most reliable results, however, wait until one week after a missed period.
+You're likely to get more accurate results, however, if you wait until after the first day of your missed period or, better yet, one week after your missed period.

 Are there different types of home pregnancy tests?

-Various types of home pregnancy tests are available.
-With most tests, you place the end of a dipstick in your urine stream or immerse the dipstick in a container of collected urine for five to 10 seconds.
-A few minutes later, the dipstick reveals the test result — often as a plus or minus sign, a line or lines, a color change, or the words "pregnant" or "not pregnant" on a strip or screen.
+With most tests, you place the end of a dipstick in your urine stream or immerse the dipstick in a container of collected urine.
+A few minutes later, the dipstick reveals the test result — often as a plus or minus sign, one line or two lines, or the words "pregnant" or "not pregnant" on a strip or screen.